+Submit a copy of birth certificate

-Submit a current Department of Transportation (DOT) Medical Examiner's Certificate (MEC)
+Submit Medical Examiner's Certificate (MEC) before semester midterms

-Complete DOT Drug Analysis Screen
+Complete DOT Drug Analysis Screen before semester midterms

 CVO 150 COMMERCIAL DRIVING OPERATIONS (5 CREDITS)

 This course is designed to gain the knowledge and the skills necessary to safely operate and drive truck and trailer combinations by applying the rules and regulations that govern the industry.
 These skills and knowledge lead to obtaining a Class A Commercial Driver's License.
 This course requires students to practice their skills behind the wheel and in the field.